Neural network representation of electronic structure from $ab$ $initio$ molecular dynamics: Accuracy and transferability

 \section{Accuracy and transferability}

-We now proceed to evaluate the performance of our neural network algorithm by learning and then predicting AIMD eigenvalues for a charge-density wave material, carbyne.\citep{Heimann1983, Chuanhong2009, Cretu2013} Carbyne is a one-dimensional $sp^1$ hybridized carbon chain, which can undergo an archetypal Peierls' transition\citep{Kertesz1978} from polycumulene (\ce{=C=C=}) to polyyne (\ce{-C#C-}).
-Polyyne has two degenerate ground state structures interrelated by a shift of the single and triple bonds, as shown in Fig.\ref{fig:002}(a).
+We now proceed to evaluate the performance of our TBworks algorithm by learning and then predicting AIMD eigenvalues for carbyne \cite{Heimann1983, Chuanhong2009, Cretu2013}.
+Carbyne is a one-dimensional $sp^1$ hybridized carbon chain, which can undergo an archetypal Peierls' transition from polycumulene (\ce{=C=C=}) with uniform C-C bond lengths, to a CDW phase, polyyne (\ce{-C#C-}) \cite{Kertesz1978,Peierls1996,Su79}.
+The polyyne has two degenerate ground state structures interrelated by a shift of the single and triple bonds, as shown in Fig.~\ref{fig:2}(a).
 Polyyne can be characterized by the order parameter $u_\alpha=(-1)^\alpha u_0$ $(\alpha=1,2,\cdots,N)$, and sign$(u_0)=\pm 1$ corresponds to the two degenerate phases.
-Remarkably, sign$(u_0)=\pm 1$ can coexist on a single carbyne chain, separated by a domain wall or a kink in $u_\alpha$, which can lead to solitonic excitations.\citep{Su79} Bond ordering and solitonic excitations make carbyne an interesting and non-trivial material for testing our algorithm.
+Remarkably, sign$(u_0)=\pm 1$ can coexist on a single carbyne chain, separated by a domain wall or a kink in $u_\alpha$, which can lead to solitonic excitations \cite{Su79}.
+The CDW and solitonic excitations are the manifestations of correlations between electronic and ionic degrees of freedom, which bring about many intriguing physical phenomena such as spontaneous symmetry breaking, polarons and superconductivity, etc. The CDW bond ordering and solitonic excitations make carbyne an interesting and non-trivial material for testing our algorithm.